ashawkey/torch-ngp/readme.md

         - [ ] ray marching in CUDA.

 # News
+* 2.10: add cuda_raymarching, can train/infer faster, but performance is worse currently.
 * 2.6: add support for RGBA image.
 * 1.30: fixed atomicAdd() to use __half2 in HashGrid Encoder's backward, now the training speed with fp16 is as expected!
 * 1.29: